VIP Colosseum at Night Tour with Underground and Arena Floor

-For the first hour, go back in time as you explore the area that surrounds the Colosseum.
+Go back in time as you explore the area that surrounds the Colosseum.
 Get a spectacular view of the Roman Forum from above, all lit up.
 Then, spend the final hour inside the Colosseum.
 This is when the ancient amphitheater is at its most atmospheric, under the glow of moonlight.

 The Best Views of Ancient Rome

-Before your Colosseum night tour begins, our guide sets the scene of ancient Rome.
 On a walking tour, discover the iconic areas near the Colosseum.
 These important sites include Rome’s “Wedding Cake”, the Roman Forum, Trajan’s Market and Trajan’s Column.
 While this ancient Rome tour does not physically enter these places, our guide knows all the perfect vantage points for taking jaw-dropping photos.
 Learn all about how the epicenter of the Roman Empire used to look, who lived there and why the Roman Forum is so important.

 Piazza del Campidoglio

-First stop, Piazza del Campidoglio at the summit of the Capitoline Hill - one of Rome’s famous seven hills.
 The Piazza del Campidoglio is the first modern square in Rome designed by Michelangelo, the same man who painted the Sistine Chapel and carved the magnificent David statue in Florence.
 In addition, the massive staircase in front of the Palazzo Senatorio is also created by him.
 Your tour ascends this very staircase.

 Constructed sometime between A.D.
 107-110 and considered the oldest shopping mall in the world, Trajan’s Market epitomizes the sophistication of the Roman Empire.
 Built in a multi-level structure to the north end of the Colosseum, the multi-level complex once housed 150 shops and offices.
 As you learn about the structure from outside, try to spot the similarities between ancient Rome and modern day society.